AfuneFreddy/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that adds two integers and returns the resul
+function that prints all natural numbers from n to 98